Improve your Aim in Valorant

 Here are some training drills to train the areas mentioned above.
 You can play these games directly in the browser, just click play:

-Two target flick will help you warm-up and improve your flick skills in Valorant.
+Valorant Two Target II will help you warm-up and improve your flick skills in Valorant.
 There are two targets at a time which allows you to plan your second flick straight after finishing your first one.

 Valorant Six Target II is a great training mode for practising click timing, lots of fast movement and quick clicks.

 There are lots more training drills, routines and even a full interactive training course over at the Aiming.Pro aim trainer.
 So head over there and take the skill assessment to see how our current skill compares to the rest of the world: